raphaelsenn/dropout/README.md

 | Conv Net + max pooling + dropout fully connected layers (torch) | 15.31 |  84.69 |
 | Conv Net + max pooling + dropout fully connected layers (diy) | 15.91  |  84.09 |

-Error from the paper is $14.32$% with the same architecture and ~hyperparameters.
+Error from the paper was $14.32$% with the same architecture and ~hyperparameters.

 ## Citations